 Back to School, Don’t Forget Your Juul

 Juul ran multiple ad campaigns, many featuring young, trendy people having fun while using their device.
-While the models used in the ads may be of legal age to use Juul, the style of their photos is allegedly to target those who are younger than legal age.
+While the models used in the ads may be of legal age to use Juul, the style of their photos was alleged to target those who are younger than legal age.

 As seen above, the resemblance between the back to school ad on the left and Juul’s ad on the right is uncanny.
 They both feature similarly aged young adults with trendy clothing of the same fashion.

 Back to school ads usually target different age groups with the use of differently aged models.
 Companies blast these advertisements all over television, websites, print, and more.
 They all have a similar look with attractive people wearing outfits that meet the current fashion.
 The Juul ads draw attention to the use of the Juul by young trendy adults.
-Thereby, allegedly creating the desire in teens to resemble the models with their fashion and accessories through the advertisements.
+The desire to resemble the models with their fashion and accessories through the advertisements.